 The UW COE Measurement & Statistics (M&S) graduate program, which began in the late 1960s, prepares students to become leaders in the research and practice of cutting-edge psychometrics and applied statistical modeling.
 Our collective expertise focuses on latent variable models and related quantitative methods, with a common mission to improve educational equity and quality.
 Below is general information about the Master’s and Doctoral programs; at the bottom of this page we also provide information for current COE graduate students as well as current UW graduate students from other disciplines.

 Core master's degree coursework focuses on the following interrelated areas:

-- Developing, adapting, and refining high-quality surveys, assessments, and observational tools
+- Developing, adapting, and refining high-quality assessments, surveys, and observational tools

 - Planning and implementing creative experimental and correlational research design solutions

 - Analyzing complex, real-world data with sophisticated statistical models using state-of-the-art software

-In addition to the areas described above, doctoral students delve more deeply into theoretical and scholarly work that is tailored to their interests, typically in one or more of the following interrelated areas:
+In addition to the areas described above, doctoral students delve more deeply into theoretical and scholarly work that is tailored to their methodological interests, typically in one or more of the following interrelated areas:

 - Techniques for investigating novel and existing quantitative methods, including Monte Carlo simulation

-- Structural equation models, such as mediation, longitudinal, mixture, and multilevel
+- Structural equation models, such as mediation, longitudinal, mixture, and multilevel models

-- Experimental design and analysis, including cluster randomized, multi-cohort, sequential, and adaptive
+- Experimental design and analysis, including cluster randomized, multi-cohort, sequential, and adaptive designs

 This program does not lead to state teaching certification.